crywolfe/distil-app/README.md

 The API will be used to manage a list of accounts and domains.
 Each account can have many domains.
 A single domain can only belong to one account.

+The API will have its own accessible subdomain, `api.distil-app-dev.com`.

 INSTALLATION
 ============

+`sudo [text editor name] /etc/hosts`

 USE
 ===

-First, make sure you have your `etc/hosts` file set up to allow for the api subdomain.
+First, make sure you have your `/etc/hosts` file set up to allow for the api subdomain.
 ```bash
 127.0.0.1 distil-app-dev.com
 127.0.0.1 api.distil-app-dev.com